Medical Detoxification for Drug & Alcohol Addiction

 "*" indicates required fields

 Depending on the substance, the physical and psychological symptoms related to the withdrawal process can be significant.
-They can include an irregular heartbeat, nausea, shaking, fatigue, sweating, increased body temperature or heart rate, and an increased risk of seizures.
-If untreated, one or more of these symptoms can cause death.
+Common withdrawal symptoms include:

-In many cases, detox’s impact on your brain will be more significant than the physical symptoms.
-Meanwhile, emotional reactions to the withdrawal process can also be quite significant.
-This can be shown in entering a depressed or anxious state, being irritable and easily agitated, experiencing hallucinations, and being unable to sleep as regularly or as deeply as you had been before.
+In many cases, detox’s impact on your brain can be more significant than the physical symptoms.
+Emotional reactions to the withdrawal process can also be quite substantial.
+This can result in feelings of depression or anxiety, being irritable and easily agitated, experiencing hallucinations, and being unable to sleep as regularly or as deeply as you had been before.

-Although the process is generally not pleasant, medical detox will help these symptoms become more manageable and not be as dangerous as they otherwise would be.
+Although the process is generally not pleasant, medical detox will facilitate the cessation of these feelings and make them more manageable while helping to minimize possible medical danger.
 We will also ensure that you are kept in a comfortable environment as you push through this step and toward the other side.

 FREE ASSESSMENT